3a1b2c3/seeingSpace/README.md

 Inverse rendering aims to estimate physical attributes of a scene, e.g., reflectance, geometry, and lighting, from image(s).
 Also called **Differentiable Rendering** it promises to close the loop between computer vision and graphics.

+## Important concepts
+ * Radiance<a name="radiance"> The radiance represents the ray strength, measuring the combined angular and spatial power densities.
+Radiance can be used to indicate how much of the power emitted by the light source that is reflected, transmitted or absorbed by a surface will be captured by a camera facing that surface from a specified angle of view.

 ## Recommended reading

 ### Image-based rendering